cse110-sp24-group12/cse110-sp24-group12/admin/team.md

   - Promoting psychological safety within the team
   - Covering for each other during hard times
   - Helping each other out whenever needed

-## Memes and random stuff that we think are important :)

 ## Team Members